-After a successful run of bidscoiner, the work to convert your data in a fully compliant BIDS dataset is unfortunately not yet fully over and, depending on the complexity of your data-set, additional tools may need to be run and meta-data may need to be entered manually (not everything can be automated).
+After a successful run of bidscoiner, the work to convert your data in a fully compliant BIDS dataset is typically not fully over and, depending on the complexity of your data-set, additional tools may need to be run to post-process (e.g. deface) your data or convert datatypes not supported by BIDScoin (e.g. EEG data).